SeduceProject/piseduce_doc/_posts/user_guide/2021-07-10-create-new-environments.md

 ```
 reboot
 ```
-The first start of the tinyCore OS is long (about 5 minutes on a Raspberry Pi 4).
+The first start of the piCore OS is long (about 5 minutes on a Raspberry Pi 4).
 We usually can ping the Raspberry after 40 seconds.
 After the boot, we connect with SSH to the Raspberry by using the user **tc** and the password **piCore**.